-The United States Military branches exist to defend the United States against all enemies and to provide combat capabilities anywhere in the world in support of United States security objectives.
+The United States military defends the United States against all enemies and provides combat capabilities worldwide in support of United States security objectives.

-The Army exists to serve the American people, defend the Nation, protect vital national interests, and fulfill national military responsibilities.
-The Army makes up the nation’s largest and most extensive military ground capabilities.
-The Army is responsible to provide necessary forces and capabilities in support of the National Security and Defense Strategies of the United States.
+The Army serves the American people, protects the nation’s vital interests and fulfills its military responsibilities.
+The Army comprises the nation's largest and most extensive military ground capabilities.
+It provides the necessary forces and capabilities in support of national security and defense.

 The Army's mission is codified by federal law: